cbisiere/oai-pmh/README.md

 To be able to browse this repository using a web browser, you need a custom PHP script.

 The script `public/oai2.php` is customised for the `demo` repository.
-If you want to reuse it for your new repository, edit it and and change le line:
+If you want to reuse it for your new repository, edit it and and change the line:

 ```php
 define('REPO_ID', 'demo');